[?] Start Receiving This Blog Today By Simply Subscribing

 Gather up berries, acorns and pinecones to hot-glue on as decorative accents.
 Or, you can attach these items to circular or square frames to make seasonal wreaths or lovely picture frames.

-Build some miniature houses for a "village scene" at christmas with different sized twigs.
+Build some miniature houses for a "village scene" at Christmas with different sized twigs.

-Autum leaves dry and press nicely and are used frequently in decoupage projects.
+Autumn leaves dry and press nicely and are used frequently in decoupage projects.

 Whether you are making natural wreaths, weaving, or constructing tiny buildings, the supplies are there from nature alone.